“This is a moment fraught with possibility.” Isabelle Tracy, Parallel State: State of the Nation podcast 27 March 2020

 “I know there are curators who get to recommend artists for the ‘closed’ bursaries and commissions, you know, that only artists who are invited can apply for.
 Obviously, they don’t want hundreds and hundreds of applications to look at, but I do worry that it makes everything about their taste in artists.”

 Do it all, for artists’ sake, now outlined the specificities of visual artists’ livelihoods, characterised by low income, high self-employment levels and inherent limitations attached to acquiring work and opportunity to succeed.
-An exceptional case: artists and self-employment demonstrated how the ambiguities attached to this status – as held by 77% of visual artists - impacts on livelihoods (CCS, 2012).
-Three conditions created arts policy further exacerbate artists’ ability to sustain livelihoods through art practices.
+An exceptional case: artists and self-employment demonstrated how the ambiguities attached to this status – as held by 77% of visual artists — impacts on livelihoods (CCS, 2012).
+Two conditions created by arts policy further exacerbate artists’ ability to sustain livelihoods through art practices.

-- Business models adopted by funded organisations as a resilience requirement of funding detrimental to artists’ pursuit of livelihoods
+- Business models adopted by funded organisations as a resilience requirement of funding are detrimental to artists’ pursuit of livelihoods

 Organisations cannot (or chose not to) afford to pay industry rates for artists’ various programmes inputs — such as exhibitions, gallery education and participatory and outreach.
 They are neither willing to pay rates reflective of artists’ production and living costs nor to acknowledge financially the interrelationship between artists’ contributions to public engagement and their business resilience (DHA, 2013).
 That 28% of all openly-offered awards, commissions, competitions and residency opportunities don’t offer any money also restricts artists’ pursuit of livelihoods through art practices over time (Jones, 2017).